 “Chef, you’re too good…I have no idea what to say.”

 “Don’t say anything, quit, pack your stuff, we’ll be here.
 Zoe C and Elle will show up and help, Zelda would probably be in the way.
-You focus on creating a devastating hedge fund, that’s it, my price is watching your brain sweat while you figure out the best deals.
+You focus on creating a devastating investment company, that’s it, my price is watching your brain sweat while you figure out the best deals.
 Elle will die to help with fresh algorithms.”

 “Before I bawl like a two year old, let me get off the phone, it’s going to be a busy few weeks.”